5 Pillars of Your Social Media and Content Marketing Strategy

-With a glut of social media outlets, does it make sense to limit yourself to just one.
-And if you want to take advantage of several, how do you link them together in a way that makes sense for your marketing plan.
+With a glut of social media sites, does it make sense to limit yourself to just one?
+And if you want to take advantage of several, how do you link them together in a way that gets results for your marketing plan.

-If you remember from your high school math, a three lagged stool will always balance.
-But our idea is to have a five legged stool.
-The five legged approach is to create your own network of sites that feed each other, with each element attracting a slightly different audience and each presenting somewhat different content.
-That means, of course, that you have to work at the balance part.
+The 5-pillar approach is to create your network of sites that feed each other, with each element attracting a slightly different audience and each presenting somewhat different content.
+That means, of course, that you have to work on the balance part.
 But no one has ever said that social media needs no work.

 - Your primary site